evpfeil/dig245-hello-world/README.md

 ## Setup

+1. **Fork this repository**
+   1. Click "Fork" at the top right of the Github page.
-1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) this repository (*create a copy of the project in your own Github account*).
+   2. This creates a copy of the project in your own Github account.
-1. [Clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) your copy to your machine.
+2. **Clone your copy to your machine**
+   1. Click the green "< > Code" button
+   2. Choose "Open with Github Desktop".

 <!-- Add git milestones here